Preparing your Windows computer to download and install McAfee Consumer productsEnvironment

 This article will help you perform basic steps to prepare your computer for the installation of your McAfee Consumer Security product, using either Microsoft Internet Explorer, Mozilla Firefox, or Google Chrome.
-Solution

 Before proceeding, verify that your computer meets at least the minimum requirements.
-For more information, see article TS100410.
+For more information, see article TS100410

-NOTE: These are minimum requirements only.
+requirements only.
 It means is that the McAfee product will install and run, but you can get more satisfactory performance with a computer that well exceeds the minimum requirements.

 - Update Microsoft Windows.
 To ensure that your computer is up-to-date, do the following:

 - Open WindowsUpdate.
 You can open WindowsUpdate from your Start menu, or open your web browser and go to http://windowsupdate.microsoft.com.

 - Follow all on-screen instructions to ensure you have the most current Microsoft Service Pack and all Critical or Important updates.

 - Download and run the McAfee PreInstall Tool:

 - Click the following link and save the file to your desktop:

 - Double-click McPreInstall.exe.